 Excessive future resource capacity can be identified by comparing future resource capacity vs. changing demand.
 This excessive capacity can be sold or utilized without wasting it.

 - Be proactive to match shortfall of resources

 Shortage of future resource capacity can be identified by comparing future resource capacity vs. changing demand.
 The shortage of capacity can be mitigated by retraining/re-skilling people /juggling project priority or hiring people ahead of time.

-Resource optimization is an ongoing process of matching resource supply with changing resource demand to utilize resources efficiently.
+Resource optimization is an ongoing process of matching resource supply with changing resource demand to achieve efficient utilization of resources.
 These resources can be human resources, assets, facilities, equipment, etc.

 Workforce optimization is an ongoing process of matching workforce supply with changing workforce demand to achieve efficient utilization for the workforce.